ssec/sift/README.md

 - partial redesign of the UI/UX
 - ... many more small but useful features!

-Note that SIFT v2.0 is still in Beta phase.
+Note that SIFT v2.0 is still in Beta phase (see [Releases](https://github.com/ssec/sift/releases)).
 Until a full release is reached, the packaged builds are available in the [experimental ftp folder](https://bin.ssec.wisc.edu/pub/sift/dist/experimental/).
 See the Installatio section below for more information.